immuni-app/immuni-dashboard-data/format-regional-trend.md

-# Regional trend data
+# Regional trend data (monthly and weekly)

 ## Data update
-- Every Monday at 5 pm (UTC).
+- Every Monday at 5 pm (UTC) for weekly aggregation.
+- Every beginning of the month at 5 pm (UTC) for monthly aggregation.

 ## Data format
+### For weekly aggregation
 **Reference file:** andamento-settimanale-dati-regionali.csv<br>
 **Reference file with latest data:**: andamento-settimanale-dati-regionali-latest.csv<br>